-There is another point I would like to bring forward under education, and that is about scholarships to Middle Schools.
-Three years ago scholarships to Middle Schools were instituted for boys who pass the First School Leaving Certificate Examination with distinction.
-Six of these were selected for training in King's College on the first occasion, and all of them were then taken in as boarders; but on the second occasion, those selected were told that there was no money for them to be taken as boarders.
-This year, they have been told that all that Government can do for them is to allow them to attend school free but they are to find everything for themselves.
-Some of the parents of these boys are very poor and I think that as the amount involved is so small the boys should not be deprived of the opportunity which now offers because no provision has been made for the small grant necessary to enable them to obtain a sound education.
+Another point that I would like to deal with is the statement that the African staff are being overpaid.
+The argument used seems to be a very plausible one.
+First of all, I would refer to the fact that there had been revisions of African staff salaries four or five times during the past fifteen years and the Committees very poor and I think that as the amount involved is so small the boys should not be deprived of the opportunity which now offers because no provision has been made for the small grant necessary to enable them to obtain a sound education.
 Up till now, Your Excellency, those who qualified last November, have not been granted admission to the College.